-- Core Curriculum: A 180-hour orientation, known as the Core program, instills the basic fundamentals.
+- Core Curriculum: A 192-hour (full-time) 200-hour (part-time) orientation, known as the Core program, instills the basic fundamentals.
 Students are graded and evaluated using written, oral, and practical testing methods.

 Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services. - 2.
-Clinic Classroom Learning Experience: Your clinic time from 180 to 1000 hours will be guided with individual attention and group learning experiences using mini-classes, monthly worksheets, and periodic evaluations developed specifically for this monitoring progress.
+Clinic Classroom Learning Experience: Your clinic classroom time will be guided with individual attention and group learning experiences using mini-classes, monthly worksheets, and periodic evaluations developed specifically for this monitoring progress.
 This is when you begin experiencing your clinic classroom education on paying clients in the clinic classroom. - 3.
-Classroom Learning Experience: Your classroom time from 180 to 1000 hours is divided into five (5) areas: cutting, coloring, texture, makeup, skin and nails.
+Classroom Learning Experience: Your classroom is divided into five (5) areas: cutting, coloring, texture, makeup, skin and nails.
 Each area has an instructor who conducts the different specialty classes each week.
 Classroom Learning Experiences may also include retail, motivation, self-improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member or guest artist. - 4.
-Adaptive Curriculum: From approximately 180 to 500 hours you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a confident designer.
+Adaptive Curriculum: At the completion of Core you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a confident designer. - 5.
+Creative Curriculum: After Adaptive you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a confident designer.

-- 5. Creative Curriculum: From approximately 501 to 1000 hours you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a confident designer. - 6.
-Phase Two Curriculum: You will spend your remaining hours at Paul Mitchell The School Austin in "high gear" by dressing, acting, and working like a beauty industry professional.
+6. Phase Two Curriculum: You will spend your remaining hours at Paul Mitchell The School Austin in "high gear" by dressing, acting, and working like a beauty industry professional.
 You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future beauty industry career.